nasa-pds-engineering-node/registry-moppers/README.md

 If you want your tests to run automatically as you make changes start up `pytest` in watch mode with:

     ptw

-#### Integration/Behavioral Tests

-One should use the `behave package` and push the test results to "testrail".

-See an example in https://github.com/NASA-PDS/pds-doi-service#behavioral-testing-for-integration--testing

-### Documentation

-Your project should use [Sphinx](https://www.sphinx-doc.org/en/master/) to build its documentation.
-PDS' documentation template is already configured as part of the default build.
-You can build your projects docs with:

-    python setup.py build_sphinx

-You can access the build files in the following directory relative to the project root:

-    build/sphinx/html/

 ## Build